-Data validation lets you gain insight on the quality of your data assets.
+Data validation and testing of your graph data lets you gain insight on the quality of your data asset.
 This involves grading your organization consistently to monitor your progress.
 When testing data, it’s essential to set metrics, as well as succeeding steps and goals to drive improvements.
-Data testing is even more crucial when loading data into a schema free graph database like Neo4j.
+Data testing is even more crucial when loading data into a schema free graph database like ONgDB.
 So how do we it efficiently and continuously?

-The Neo4j graph database features a REST api which can be utilized to query the graph.
-This can be to create a collection of REST requests that query the graph using Cypher with data validation questions like, “Does every Actor have an ACTED_IN relationship to a Movie?” which, when using Cypher, would appear as:
+The Open Native Graph Database (ONgDB) features a REST api which can be utilized to query the graph.
+This can be to create a collection of REST requests that query the graph using Geequel with data validation questions like, “Does every Actor have an ACTED_IN relationship to a Movie?” which, when using Geequel, would appear as:

 MATCH (a:Actor) WHERE NOT (a)-[:ACTED_IN]->() RETURN COUNT(DISTINCT a) AS count;